paaragon/NgxTable/README.md

 ## Order

-When order feature is enable, you can click a header to emit the order event.
+When order feature is enable, you can click a header to fire the order event.

 ### Enable order in config object